 What does this setup do?

-Essentially, it is targeting customers within a 30-mile radius of your target area that are searching for those keywords.
+Essentially, it targets potential customers within a 30-mile radius of your target area that are searching for those keywords.

 It won’t target “exterminator” searches from New York City, so the keywords become less competitive.